Search

 The healthcare practitioner: stepwise symptom management

 While pacing and rest are self-management approaches, doctors and healthcare practitioners can help with stepwise symptom management.
 This involves ranking symptoms from most to least problematic and exploring options to help reduce symptoms, starting with the most problematic.
-This approach to management isn’t treating the underlying cause of ME/CFS or Long COVID, but it can help to improve overall quality of life.
+This approach to management isn’t treating the underlying cause of ME/CFS or long COVID, but it can help to improve overall quality of life.

 As evident from these brief explanations, pacing and rest and stepwise symptom management are basic but practical steps that can be taken to attempt to gain some control over symptoms.
 They do, however, have limited application and limited results for many, particularly those who are very unwell.